-My First Impression of Bogota, Colombia
+My First Impression of Bogota, the Capital of Colombia

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE INFO.

 I made it!
-On July 12, I arrived in Bogota, the capital city of Colombia, as my first city during my long-term South America trip.
+On July 12, I arrived in Bogota, the capital of Colombia, as my first city during my long-term South America trip.
 For the first few days, I walked around the city center, explored the country side, tried the delicious local food, and went up to the mountains to have a 180-degree view of the city.